Menu

 Trail Description

-The short gravel trail that begins on the northern side of the parking lot leads to an informational kiosk, with a map of the property and the beginning of a 0.3-mile loop trail.
+The short gravel trail that begins on the northern side of the parking lot leads to an informational kiosk with a map of the property as well as the beginning of a 0.3-mile forest loop trail.
 For an easy walk, go left, and head downhill, where you will find an overlook, with a bench and a picnic table, on the banks of the Duck Hill River.
 If you’d like a more challenging walk, go to the right first.
 The trail leads up and over Cow Tent Hill, offering additional views of the river.
 Remain on the trail, as poison ivy is abundant.

 Habitats and Wildlife